Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Real Alcazar Palace

-The upper floors of the Alcázar are the Spanish royal family’s Seville residence.
+The upper floors of the Real Alcázar Palace are the Spanish royal family’s Seville residence.
 The interiors of the palace are stunning and are a reminder of the Moorish past.

 The palace complex is grand with beautifully manicured gardens, water fountains, and lawns.

-We highly recommend booking skip the line ticket to the Royal Palace of Seville, to avoid waiting in line.
-TICKETS: Book skip-the-line tickets to Royal Alcazar Palace of Seville.
+We highly recommend booking a skip-the-line ticket to the Royal Palace of Seville to avoid waiting in line.
+TICKETS: Book skip-the-line tickets to the Royal Alcazar Palace of Seville.

 Ultimate guide to the Best Things to do in Seville Spain - combining popular UNESCO Heritage sites to offbeat quarters, flamenco, tapas and GoT tours & more